 Other tests that may be used to help evaluate someone who is suspected of having or who is known to have sickle cell trait or disease include:

-Sickle cell tests are routinely ordered to screen newborns for sickle cell anemia.
-All 50 states in the U.S. and the District of Columbia now require screening for newborns.
+Sickle cell tests are routinely ordered soon after birth to screen newborns for sickle cell anemia.

 Testing may be done when those who were born before newborn screening was mandated want to know if they have sickle cell disease or are carrying the sickle cell trait, especially if they are in a high-risk group.
-It has been estimated that one out of every 500 African Americans has sickle cell anemia.
+In African Americans, sickle cell disease occurs in one out of every 365 births.

-Adults with sickle cell trait will produce mostly normal hemoglobin A, while those with sickle cell disease (anemia) will produce mostly Hb S with no Hb A. People who are heterozygous for two different hemoglobin variants will usually produce varying amounts of both types.
+Adults with sickle cell trait will produce mostly normal hemoglobin A, while those with sickle cell disease (anemia) will produce mostly Hb S with no Hb A. People who have two gene copies for two different hemoglobin variants will usually produce varying amounts of both types.
 For example, they may produce both Hb S and Hb C but no Hb A.

 If two copies of the Hb S gene mutation are detected, then the person has sickle cell disease.
 If the person has one gene that codes for Hb S and one normal gene, then the person has sickle cell trait.
 If the person has one Hb S copy and a Hb C or beta thalassemia mutation, then the person is likely to experience some symptoms and complications associated with sickle cell disease.
 If the person has one Hb S gene copy and another, more rare hemoglobin variant, then the person may or may not have any symptoms or complications.
 See the article on Hemoglobin Abnormalities for more on this.